aimanc2/songrecommender/README.md

 - Recommendations ranked by cosine similarity to that profile

 ## Run it locally

+First download the entire 'Data Science Project 1' and open it in your Visual Studio Code.
+Then run this command in the terminal file of app.py:
 \```
 pip install -r requirements.txt streamlit run app.py